onzfonz/comp227/src/content/2/en/part2e.md

 }
 ```

-which prevents requesting the exchange rates just after the first render when the variable `currency` still has the initial value, i.e. a null value.
+which prevents requesting the exchange rates just after the first render when the variable `currency` still has the initial value, i.e. a `null` value.

-So if the user types *eur* in the search field,
+So if the user types *`eur`* in the search field,
-the application uses Axios to perform an HTTP GET request to the address <https://open.er-api.com/v6/latest/eur>
+the application uses Axios to perform an **HTTP GET** request to the address <https://open.er-api.com/v6/latest/eur>
 and stores the response in the `rates` state.

-When the user then enters another value in the search field, e.g. *usd*,
+When the user then enters another value in the search field, e.g. *`usd`*,
-the effect function is executed again and the exchange rates of the new currency are requested form the API.
+the effect function is executed again and *the exchange rates of the new currency are requested form the API*.

 The way presented here for making API requests might seem a bit awkward.
 This particular application could have been made without `useEffect`,
-by making the API requests directly in the form submit handler function:
+by making the API requests directly in the form's submit handler function:

 ```js
   const onSearch = (event) => {